-- 3.03 Simple Battery Upon School District Employee or Agent: Intentionally touching or striking another person against the will of another; or throwing of an object at a school district employee or agent.
-Report to Law Enforcement - Robbery (using force to take something from another): The taking or attempted taking of anything of value that is owned by another per- son or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
-Report to Law Enforcement - 3.05 Stealing/Larceny/Theft: Any intentional unlawful taking, carrying, riding away, or concealing the property of another or belonging to, or in the lawful possession or custody of another, without threat of violence or bodily harm.
-This offense also includes the theft of credit cards, debit cards, checks, school keys, and motor vehicles (Proof of purchase price required). - Report to Law Enforcement - 3.06 Burglary of School Structure: Entering, or remaining in a dwelling, structure or conveyance without justification with the intent to commit an offense therein, unless the premises are at the time open to the public or the individual is licensed or invited to enter or remain as defined in Florida Statute 810.02 Report to Law Enforcement - 3.07 Criminal Mischief/Vandalism: Any intentional and deliberate action resulting in damages to school property, public property or the real or personal property of another not limited to the placement of graffiti thereon or other acts of vandalism thereto as defined in Florida Statute 806.13.
+- 3.05 Stealing/Larceny/Theft: Any intentional unlawful taking, carrying, riding away, or concealing the property of another or belonging to, or in the lawful possession or custody of another, without threat of violence or bodily harm.
+This offense also includes the theft of credit cards, debit cards, checks, school keys, and motor vehicles.
+Proof of purchase price required.
+(Replacement Value will be reviewed).
+Report to Law Enforcement - 3.06 Burglary of School Structure: Entering, or remaining in a dwelling, structure or conveyance without justification with the intent to commit an offense therein, unless the premises are at the time open to the public or the individual is licensed or invited to enter or remain as defined in Florida Statute 810.02 Report to Law Enforcement - 3.07 Criminal Mischief/Vandalism: Any intentional and deliberate action resulting in damages to school property, public property or the real or personal property of another not limited to the placement of graffiti thereon or other acts of vandalism thereto as defined in Florida Statute 806.13.
 (Documentation of assessment of damages required.
 See 2.06).
 Students who mutilate or deface school property will be fined an amount necessary to cover the cost of restoring the damaged property, as well as receiving appropriate disciplinary action.
 Report to Law Enforcement